-My hour is devoted to Artemis of Ephesus – the “Queen Bee”.
+My discussion was devoted to Artemis of Ephesus – the “Queen Bee”.

 Here some images for you to meditate with as a way to get to know the Bee Goddess and Artemis of Ephesus.
 I’ll also give you a synopsis of our conversation…

 We all know the Greek Artemis – the young huntress, daughter of Zeus and Leto, twin sister of Apollo.
 But, on the Western edge of modern-day Turkey – near the Aegean sea overlooking Greece – we find an Artemis who is very different.
 This Artemis is a regal Mother Goddess – a creative and fertile Nature Goddess.
 Her energy is grounded, protective, Earthy, fruitful and life-giving.
 She flows with nourishment and abundance.

 I love to spend time at her temple in the ancient city of Ephesus – one of the original Seven Wonders of the World.
 On her statues, she wears her story:

 Artemis wears a mural crown of the city walls.
 This honors her role as Patroness of the city, Guardian of All who Enter.
 She is incredibly protective.

 At her neck, she wears garlands of fruit and flowers.
 Her arms are outstretched in a gesture of welcome and blessing.

 On her chest, are rows and rows of breasts, portraying Artemis as a nourishing Mother Goddess.
 For thousands of years, the Divine Feminine was imagined as the “Nurturer of the World”, often pictured with her hands cupping her breasts.

 There has been some scholarly debate about whether these are really breasts… and in fact it may be a “play on words” or a mix of symbolism.
 The breasts may also represent bee eggs or pomegranates (likely, as amber pendants in the shape of pomegranates have been discovered – these were draped on the Goddess as offerings).